raquo/Waypoint/README.md

 Perhaps ironically, Waypoint does not actually depend on Laminar, only on Airstream.

-All you need to use Waypoint without Laminar is provide a stream of `dom.OnPopState` events, which is very easy, just copy `DomEventStream` from Laminar.
+All you need to use Waypoint without Laminar is provide a stream of `dom.OnPopState` events, which is very easy, just make one using Airstream's `DomEventStream`.

 ## Author